dotnet/csharplang/proposals/semi-auto-properties.md

 ### `nameof`

-`nameof(field)` will fail to compile, like `nameof(nint)`.
+In places where `field` is a keyword (see the [Shadowing](#shadowing) section), `nameof(field)` will fail to compile, like `nameof(nint)`.
 It is not like `nameof(value)`, which is the thing to use when property setters throw ArgumentException as some do in the .NET core libraries.
 In contrast, `nameof(field)` has no expected use cases.
 If it did anything, it would return the string `"field"`, consistent with how `nameof` behaves in other circumstances by returning the C# name or alias, rather than the metadata name.

 ### Overrides